 6pm.com does not do back orders.

 Yes.
 And please note: If you choose to pay by debit card, the amount you charge will be put on "hold", meaning it will not be available to you once you place your order.
 Once your transaction is processed, the amount of the transaction will be withdrawn from your account and the original "hold" will be voided.

 Currently, 6pm.com has a 'virtual' catalog.
 The entire product selection is online; we do not have a physical catalog.

 To Score on the Style, Score on the Price!

-6pm.com, LLC is required by law to collect sales tax on orders shipped to Arizona, California, Connecticut, Florida Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, North Carolina, North Dakota, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
+6pm.com, LLC is required by law to collect sales tax on orders shipped to Arizona, California, Connecticut, Florida Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
 If you are shipping to any of these states, the appropriate charges will be added to your merchandise total and displayed on your final order confirmation.